docker/docs/docker-for-mac/index.md

 ## Docker Store

-Choose **Docker Store** from the Docker for Mac menu to get to the Docker app downloads site.
+Choose **Docker Store** from the Docker Desktop for Mac menu to get to the Docker app downloads site.
 [Docker store](https://store.docker.com/){:target="_blank" class="_"} is a component of the next-generation Docker Hub, and the best place to find compliant, trusted commercial and free software distributed as Docker Images.